Afghanistan–China relations: Military cooperation

-Badakshan base
+Wakhan base

-China is reportedly building a base for the Afghan Armed Forces in Badakhshan, with the goal of strengthening counter-terrorism cooperation.
+China has reportedly built a base for the Afghan Armed Forces near Gaz Khan village in Wakhan District of Badakhshan Province of Afghanistan, with the goal of strengthening counter-terrorism cooperation.
 Per General Dawlat Waziri of the Ministry of Defense, China will cover all of the base's material and technical expenses.

 China wants to ensure stability of the region to counter the East Turkistan Islamic Movement (ETIM).
 The ETIM has bases in Afghanistan, and China wants to prevent them from 'radicalizing' Uyghurs in Xinjiang and prevent them from carrying jihadist and terrorist attacks on the mainland.

 According to Ferghana news:The Afghan delegation led by Defence Minister Tariq Shah Bahrami visited China during which the parties agreed to build the base.
 Tariq Shah with his Chinese colleague General Chang Wanquan and other military officials discussed security issues and agreed to cooperate on fighting terrorism in the Afghan province of Badakhshan and the entire northern region.According to General Amarhel of Afghanistan, many Chinese Uyghurs were seen receiving training from the Taliban and Al-Qaeda.

 In June 2014, at China's request, Pakistan launched a successful military counterattack against the Taliban in North Waziristan.
 The Taliban movement in North Pakistan allegedly hosted the ETIM.

 As of December 2017, China has promised to provide $85 million for Afghan army to create a 'mountain brigade' to defend the Afghan-Chinese border, a move welcomed by the Afghanistan military.

 According to Rupert Stone of TRT World,Beijing has also been concerned about what they call the threat posed by Uighur and other terrorists using Afghanistan as a base for attacks against the Chinese mainland.
 In response, China has intensified security on its border, reportedly engaging in joint patrols with Afghan forces and building a base in Badakhshan province, while also launching the Quadrilateral Coordination and Cooperation Mechanism (QCCM) with Afghanistan, Pakistan and Tajikistan.